-Aluminum casting in sand is an efficient metal casting process in which sand is used as the mold material.
-Over 70% of the world’s metal castings are produced via the sand-casting process.
-It is highly efficient and cost-effective because >90% of the molding sand is reclaimed and reused.
-This streamlined manufacturing process greatly reduces the cost and amount of waste produced.
+Aluminum casting in sand molds is an efficient metal casting process in which sand is the mold material.
+Over 70% of the world’s metal castings use the sand casting process.
+It is highly efficient and cost-effective; 90% of the molding sand is reclaimed and reused, reducing waste and cost.

 Green Sand Casting starts with a pattern of the part to be made, typically machined (or now 3D printed) from plastic or billet aluminum.
 Sand is squeezed into two halves of the pattern, any cores (a process that allows parts to be “hollow”) required are put in place, and then the pattern is removed.
 The sand from the top (cope) and bottom (drag) are then pressed together and molten metal is poured into the negative imprint of the part in the sand.

 After cooling, the sand shell is broken away and the sand is recycled for reuse.
 Parts are then heat treated (if applicable), “cleaned” (saw, ground, and shot blast) and any secondary finishing is completed (machining, painting, etc.).
 Cast aluminum is an excellent candidate for wet paint, E-coat, and powder coating.

 We have capabilities to run patterns up to 16”x20” on our automatic molding machine, can run patterns up to 40”x36” on our large roto-lift, and can floor mold up to 60”x60” (although other larger configurations can also be done).